-- (13) Applicants or students with disability do not need to disclose that they have a medical condition or disability unless they require access to adjustments or other Access and Inclusion services. - (14) Applicants or students seeking reasonable adjustments or other Access and Inclusion services will: - a. be required to disclose that they have disability and/or a medical condition (without necessarily naming the disability/condition), and - b. need to describe its impact on their studies. - (15) All applications for reasonable adjustments must be supported by documentation from a relevant treating medical practitioner or allied health professional (see section 8). - (16) Disclosure of disability at admission does not automatically lead to the provision of services. - (17) Information regarding a student's disability will be treated confidentially by Access and Inclusion, and in accordance with the University Privacy and Confidentiality Policy.
-The University will only disclose personal information to a third party with the consent of the student.
+(13) Applicants or students with disability do not need to disclose that they have a medical condition or disability unless they require access to adjustments or other Access and Inclusion services.

+(14) Applicants or students seeking reasonable adjustments or other Access and Inclusion services will:

+- a. be required to disclose that they have disability and/or a medical condition (without necessarily naming the disability/condition); and - b. need to describe its impact on their studies.

+(15) All applications for reasonable adjustments must be supported by documentation from a relevant treating medical practitioner or allied health professional, unless otherwise approved by Access and Inclusion (see Applying for an Access Plan and reasonable adjustments in this policy).

+(16) Disclosure of disability at admission does not automatically lead to the provision of services.

+(17) Information regarding a student's disability will be treated confidentially by Access and Inclusion, and in accordance with the Privacy and Confidentiality Policy.

-Reasonable Adjustment
+Reasonable adjustment

-- (18) A reasonable adjustment refers to the measures taken by the University to enable full access and participation to education services on the same basis as students without disability. - (19) When determining if an adjustment is reasonable, the University will consider: - a. the effect of the adjustment on the person's ability to be successful in their studies; - b. the costs and benefits of making the adjustment; and - c. the interests of all parties affected, including those of the student, the University, and other students and staff. - (20) In accordance with the Disability Discrimination Act 1992, the University may not be able to make a reasonable adjustment where: - a. the adjustments cause unjustifiable hardship on the University; - b. because of the disability, the student would be unable to fulfil the inherent requirements of the course; - c. adjustments will compromise the academic integrity of course, assessment, or accreditation process; or - d. a student with disability has an infectious disease or other condition that requires isolation or discrimination to protect the welfare of others.
+(18) Reasonable adjustments refer to the measures taken by the University to enable full access and participation to education services on the same basis as students without disability or caregiving responsibilities.

+(19) When determining if an adjustment is reasonable, the University will consider:

+- a. the effect of the adjustment on the person's ability to be successful in their studies; - b. the costs and benefits of making the adjustment; and - c. the interests of all parties affected, including those of the student, the University, and other students and staff.

+(20) In accordance with the Disability Discrimination Act 1992, the University may not be able to make reasonable adjustments where:

+- a. the adjustments cause unjustifiable hardship on the University; - b. because of the disability, the student would be unable to fulfil the inherent requirements of the course; - c. adjustments will compromise the academic integrity of course, assessment, or accreditation process; or - d. a student with disability has an infectious disease or other condition that requires isolation or discrimination to protect the welfare of others.

-Applying for an Access Plan and Reasonable Adjustments
+Applying for an Access Plan and reasonable adjustments

-- (21) Students who would like to engage support services and/or seek reasonable adjustments are required to register with the Access and Inclusion team. - a.
-Students can involve a disability support person(s) at any stage of the process, including bringing them to meetings. - (22) Students will need to discuss with the Access and Inclusion team, the impacts of their disability and the types of supports and reasonable adjustments that they may require to participate in university activities. - (23) Students will also need to provide current supporting evidence from a relevant treating medical practitioner or allied health professional, outlining: - a. the circumstances affecting the student and the expected duration; - b. the impact(s) on the students' studies and/or other staff and students; and - c. recommendations for reasonable adjustments; and - (24) Unless otherwise agreed, the evidence provided must be no more than: - a.
-Two (2) weeks old for temporary conditions - b.
-Six (6) months old for fluctuating conditions - c.
-Three (3) years old for a learning disability - d.
-Five (5) years old for a permanent disability, recognising that adaptability and supports for managing a condition may have change - (25) Students may be requested to provide further or updated information where necessary, including from a treating medical practitioner or allied health professional.
+(21) Students who would like to engage support services and/or seek reasonable adjustments are required to register with Access and Inclusion.

+a.
+Students can involve a disability support person(s) at any stage of the process, including bringing them to meetings.

+(22) Students will need to discuss with Access and Inclusion the impacts of their disability and the types of supports and reasonable adjustments that they may require to participate in University activities.

+(23) Students will also need to provide current supporting evidence from a relevant treating medical practitioner or allied health professional, outlining:

+- a. the circumstances affecting the student; - b. the impact(s) on the students' studies and/or other staff and students; and - c. recommendations for reasonable adjustments.

+(24) Based on individual circumstances, Access and Inclusion may modify or waive the evidentiary requirement.

+(25) Students may be requested to provide further or updated information where necessary, including from a treating medical practitioner or allied health professional.